Peano dimension of fundamental groups: Codiscrete subsets of

 The idea for the proof of Theorem \ref{chara} is to use the \emph{holes} arising from $D(X)$ to push the two-dimensional components of $\mathbb S^2\backslash B(X)$ onto some nice one-dimensional core.
-The problem is that puncturing the Warsaw disc (the closure of the bounded component of the Warsaw circle in the plane) at any finite set of points is insufficient to be able to retract it onto any one-dimensional subset.
+The problem is that puncturing the Warsaw disc (the closure of the bounded component of complement of the Warsaw circle in the plane) at any finite set of points is insufficient to be able to retract it onto any one-dimensional subset.
 Thus condition (\ref{ii}) must be used to guarantee sufficient punctures to build nice retracts.

-To prove Theorem \ref{main}, we will use Theorem \ref{continuous} to find a continuous endomorphism of the corresponding the codiscrete subsets of the two-sphere which induces an isomorphism of the fundamental groups.
+To prove Theorem \ref{main}, we will use Theorem \ref{continuous} to find a continuous function between the corresponding codiscrete subsets of the two-sphere which induces an isomorphism of the fundamental groups.
 The key step in the proof that is new here is the ability to recognize conditions (\ref{i}) and (\ref{ii}) from the fundamental group.
-Section \ref{proof} is dedicated to showing that if a continuous endomorphism of a codiscrete set induces an isomorphism on the fundamental group and factors through a map into a one-dimensional space then the conditions of Theorem \ref{chara} must be satisfied.
+Section \ref{proof} is dedicated to showing that if a continuous function between a codiscrete sets induces an isomorphism on the fundamental group and factors through a map into a one-dimensional space then the conditions of Theorem \ref{chara} must be satisfied.